Consult the medication dictionary to quickly obtain detailed information

 The term ASD refers to a neurological condition affecting brain function at several levels.
 This brain impairment impedes the individual’s normal development and mainly affects the three following spheres:

-There are large variations between individuals affected by ASD in terms of the age at which the symptoms began, level of functioning, and the nature and severity of its effects.
-In fact, each person affected by ASD faces unique challenges.
+There are large variations between individuals living with ASD in terms of the age at which the symptoms began, level of functioning, and the nature and severity of its effects.
+In fact, every autistic person faces unique challenges.

 Although manifestations of the disorder largely vary from one individual to another, individuals living with ASD usually have difficulty engaging with others.
 They may have no interest for others or have interest, but not know how to act around them or be socially awkward.

-Moreover, individuals affected by ASD often have a limited interest in certain things, activities or disciplines.
+Moreover, individuals living with ASD often have a limited interest in certain things, activities or disciplines.
 They may have repetitive or compulsive behaviours.
 Routine and rituals are often very important for people with ASD, as this helps to calm them or better manage the anxiety they often feel.

-Some mildly affected individuals are able to integrate into society and live normally and autonomously.
+Many mildly affected individuals are able to integrate into society and live normally and autonomously.
 You may very well frequent a person with an ASD diagnosis without even knowing it!
-However, people with more serious ASD require a lot of support throughout their lifetime.
+However, people with more severe autism require a lot of support throughout their lifetime.

-It is estimated that between 9 and 12 individuals out of 1000 are affected by ASD.
+It is estimated that between 9 and 12 individuals out of 1000 are autistic.
 This represents roughly 1% of the Canadian population.
 Autism can be diagnosed during the first years of a child’s life or later on at school age.
 Boys have a higher risk of having it than girls.
 The condition is sometimes diagnosed once the person reaches adulthood.

 The exact cause of ASD is not known.
-It is believed that several factors may come into play, such as genetics, brain development and environmental factors.
-One thing is certain, ASD does not discriminate: it affects people of both sexes, and of all origins and nationalities, regardless of lifestyle and education.
+It is believed that several factors may come into play, such as genetics and certain environmental factors.
+One thing is certain, autism does not discriminate: it affects people of both sexes, and of all origins and nationalities, regardless of lifestyle and education.

 Learning approaches, such as behavioural therapy, are frequently used.
 These approaches are intended to modify the person’s behaviour using various methods.
 Some medical approaches, such as special diets or the use of supplements may also be attempted.
 Using the services of various professionals (psychologist, speech therapist, occupational therapist etc.) can also be beneficial.
 In short, there are a number of possibilities, and an in-depth assessment often helps to determine the best possible care for a given situation.

-Living with someone affected by ASD can sometimes represent a major challenge, but it’s possible to rise to the task successfully!
-The parents of a child with ASD often need support to optimize their parenting skills for the well-being of their child.
-Once they reach adulthood, people with ASD will probably still need support from family members and their community.
+Living with an autistic person can sometimes represent a major challenge, but it’s possible to rise to the task successfully!
+The parents of an autistic child often need support to optimize their parenting skills for the well-being of their child.
+Once they reach adulthood, they still need support from family members and their community.

 Your message has been sent.